 What does dinner time look like to you?
 Is it your family crowded around a tiny kitchen table passing food from person to person?
 Or is it more often a meet up with friends at a trendy restaurant (hopefully outside during COVID-19)?
 No matter what the meal looks like, it can be hard to enjoy yourself and your company if you have hearing loss.
-Here are some tips and tricks for having the best dining experience:
+Here are some dining with hearing loss helpful tips and tricks:

 Wear your hearing aids

 Sometimes admitting you have hearing loss can be a big step, and purchasing devices is an even bigger one.
 But, the good news is, the earlier you treat hearing loss the better.
 You can elongate your life, have better relationships, and enjoy dining with others!
 Most hearing aids have settings specific to restaurants which allow you to tune into conversations and tune out background noise.
 Some Bluetooth hearing aids can even tap into hearing induction loops which are available at public places such as museums, large venues, and you guessed it, restaurants which amplify or broadcast certain sounds.

 If you know that your daughter’s voice is the hardest for you to hear, but your husband practically shouts, make sure to sit directly across from her.
 By sitting face to face, you can better lip read, and her voice doesn’t have to travel as far to reach your ears.
 While you don’t need to hear every word spoken, don’t be afraid to ask others to speak up.

 If you are in a restaurant, request a booth or more secluded table where you can see your companions.
 Bar seating or tables that only have one side for seats are the worst for the hearing impaired since no one can face each other.
 Additionally, the fabric from booths or nearby curtains can muffle loud music, clanging dishes, and general noise, so avoid restaurants with a stark, hard atmosphere.
 Better yet, dine in your own home so you have more control over ambient noise.